jac2130/semaphore-python/README.md

 A python wrapper for Semaphore, a Shallow Semantic Parser that identifies roles in a text.

-for any questions, suggestions, or feedback, please e-mail me: jac2130@columbia.edu
+For any questions, suggestions, or feedback, please e-mail me: jac2130@columbia.edu

 #How it can be used: